optimizely/optimizely-edge-agent/final-tests-validation/test-results/test-execution-summary.md

 3. **Cloudflare Worker Verification**: ✅ CONFIRMED
    - Requests are being handled by a Cloudflare worker
-   - Worker identifies itself as version v2 (`x-implementation-version` header)
+   - Worker identifies itself as version v2 (`this.configurationService.getImplementationVersionHeader()` header)

 ## Recommendations